port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 ### Update Blueprint identifier

-In order to change the identifier of a Blueprint you can use one of the following options:
+There are two methods to to change a Blueprint's identifier:

 #### From the UI